Overview

 The illustration indicates that three apical transporters and one basolateral transporter are stimulated by acidosis.
 Within the cell, glutamine and bicarbonate...emphasized by green color...play central roles in the following descriptions.

-The 'origin of ammonia' begins when the amino acid glutamine is transported into PCT cells from the filtrate and the blood.
+The 'origin of ammonia' begins when the amino acid glutamine is transporter into PCT cells from the filtrate and the blood.
 It is metabolized by cytoplasmic enzymes (not shown) to produce two ammonia molecules and two bicarbonate ions.
 Each ammonia is secreted to the filtrate by NHE3 and three bicarbonates are reabsorbed by NBCe1.

 During acidosis, NHE3 secretes ammonia in place of hydrogen.
 However, hydrogen secretion by H-ATPase is upregulated to play this role during acidosis.
 In the filtrate, hydrogen and ammonia combine forming ammonium.
 In the bloodstream, bicarbonate buffers hydrogen forming carbonic acid.